-Kicking a soccer ball requires orchestrating everything just so: feet, legs, hips, torso, head and even the arms out to provide balance.
+Kicking a soccer ball requires orchestrating your feet, legs, hips, torso, head and even your arms to ensure the proper form and provide balance.
 The hip joint, which connects the femur or thighbone to the pelvis, serves as the crossroads for a kinetic chain that transmits power to the soccer ball.
-Some of the body's most powerful muscles allow the elegantly designed hip joint to move forward and backward, and to rotate when thwacking the ball.
+Some of the body’s most powerful muscles allow the elegantly designed hip joint to move forward, move backward and rotate when thwacking the ball.

 Anatomy

-Fortunately for soccer players, the hip joint is an inspired production for the purposes of standing, walking, running and kicking.
-The femoral head, with its convex shape, fits perfectly in other half of the joint: the socket or acetabulum, a concave depression in the pelvis.
-The femur can thus rotate around an axis.
+The hip joint is used when standing, walking, running and kicking.
+The femoral head fits perfectly into the other half of the socket or acetabulum, which is a concave depression in the pelvis, and the femur can rotate around an axis.
 Cartilage coatings in the acetabulum permit smooth motion in the joint during a soccer kick.
-The hip joint enjoys a wide range of motion in all directions, with flexion limited by the hamstrings, extension by ligaments around the joint, abduction by the adductor muscles and adduction by the tensor muscle on the outside of the hip.
+The hip joint enjoys a wide range of motion in all directions, including flexion limited by the hamstrings, extension by ligaments around the joint, abduction by the adductor muscles and adduction by the tensor muscle on the outside of the hip.

 Muscles

-The largest muscle in the body, the gluteus maximus in the buttocks, extends the hip and rotates it.
+The gluteus maximus extends the hip and rotates it.
 The hamstrings flex the knee and rotate and extend the leg.
 The abductors enable the leg to move sideways in the hip joint, and adductors permit you to swing one leg across the front of another.
-During normal gait, the muscles of the hip flex, sending one leg backwards, and then extend, swinging the same leg forward through 60 degrees of motion until the heel again strikes the ground.
+During normal gait, the muscles of the hip flex and send one leg backwards, and then the muscles extend, swinging the same leg forward through 60 degrees of motion until the heel strikes the ground.
 A soccer kick entails more dramatic use of the hip joint and its muscles.

 Biomechanics